Neural Protocol (NRP) Price Hits $0.0000 on Exchanges

-Neural Protocol (CURRENCY:NRP) traded up 1.3% against the dollar during the 24-hour period ending at 18:00 PM Eastern on June 19th.
-Neural Protocol has a total market capitalization of $92,061.03 and approximately $388.00 worth of Neural Protocol was traded on exchanges in the last 24 hours.
-One Neural Protocol coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last week, Neural Protocol has traded 5.6% lower against the dollar.
+Neural Protocol (CURRENCY:NRP) traded down 3.1% against the US dollar during the 1-day period ending at 15:00 PM Eastern on June 20th.
+During the last seven days, Neural Protocol has traded 9.6% lower against the US dollar.
+One Neural Protocol coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Neural Protocol has a market capitalization of $89,683.14 and approximately $563.00 worth of Neural Protocol was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.